MaxSally/CarRental/assignment/car_rental_system.md

         are in the logic layer; it may *not* depend on abstract or concrete classes in the logic layer (other than the façade)
     -   Only the frontend can directly interact with the user
+    -   Hint: you can double-check this the three-tier architecture by looking at your `import` statements
+        -   Only the frontend should have `javafx` imports
+        -   Only the backend should have `javax.persistence` and `org.hibernate` imports
+        -   The frontend should not have any `...backend` imports
+        -   The logic layer should not have any `...frontend`  imports
+        -   The backend should not have any `...frontend` or `...rental_logic` imports
+        -   You'll still have to eyeball that your layers aren't depending on concretions in the next-lower layer
+        -   You'll still have to eyeball that there are no calls to `System.in` and `System.out` in the logic layer and backend (there also shouldn't be any in the frontend, either, since this is a GUI application)
+    -   Try not to let Hibernate exceptions & Persistence API exceptions escape past the backend façade: we should, in principle, be able to replace the backend with one that accesses a RESTful service, or one that stores data as CSV files, without having to change either of the other layers

 -   **USER INTERFACE NOTE**
     -   Implement a GUI; you may borrow material from your GUI prototype